 Alcohol is by far one of the most abused substances on the planet, mainly because of the social acceptability that can help a person hide their addiction easier than with other substances.
 In most surveys alcohol use almost always outweighs other drugs, in fact in 2015, 51.7% of Americans over the age of 12 reported drinking alcohol within the last month.
-Of those who sought treatment in 2015, 50% of admissions were for alcohol abuse.
+Of those who sought treatment from alcohol rehab in Los Angeles in 2015, 50% of admissions were for alcohol abuse.
 Due to the addictive nature of alcohol and the way society accepts and encourages drinking, abuse of the substance is very common.
 Just watch any American movie about the college experience and you will see people being encouraged to binge drink.
 The good news is unlike with other drugs, the stigma attached to alcoholism is mostly all gone.
-This is due in large to the Alcoholics Anonymous movement that began in 1934, and the fact that research and treatment prior to the early 2000’s are focused largely on alcohol abuse.
+This is due in large to the Alcoholics Anonymous movement that began in 1934, and the fact that research and treatment prior to the early 2000's are focused largely on alcohol abuse.

 Alcohol, or ethanol, the consumable form of alcohol, is a beverage that is made through the fermentation process, typically with grains, fruits and sometimes honey.
 The longer the fermentation process takes, the stronger the alcohol content will be.
 The most common forms of alcohol are beer, liquor, and wine.
 When a person consumes alcohol, it acts as a depressant in the brain and causes the user to be intoxicated once a certain amount is ingested.
 Once a person reaches the point of intoxication they can exhibit decreased motor skills, slurred speech, an inflated ego, difficulty walking and lowered inhibitions.
 When alcohol abuse first began to take hold of society was during the Great Depression era in U.S. history.
 It was during this time that Bill W. began Alcoholics Anonymous, a 12 step program for alcoholics that was a free, daily support group to help middle-class men overcome alcoholism.
 Although alcohol abuse was still deemed by some as a "moral failing", the stigma quickly turned around when these former alcoholics began to become productive members of society again.
 As it became more understood that alcoholism was a disease of the mind, doctors looked into the causes of the addiction and consequential continued use of the alcoholic despite having consequences.
 While an exact cause has yet to be discovered for alcoholism, today we do know what risk factors can lead to alcoholism.
 These can include: